jiaeyan/Hidden-Markov-Model/README.md

 # Hidden_Markov_Model
-An implementation of generic HMM with Numpy matrices, Viterbi, Forward, Backward and EM algorithms involved.
+An implementation of generic HMM with Numpy matrices, Viterbi, Forward, Backward, EM algorithms and Baum-Welch (forward-backward) algorithm involved.

 All matrices useed are shaped as below (Initial matrix, Transition matrix, Emission matrix):